Machu Picchu Mountain: Your FULL Guide to Hiking in 2026

 Transport Options to get there

 The most popular way of getting to Machu Picchu Mountain is the Inca Trail.
-This 4-day trek starts in Cusco and finishes at Machu Picchu Mountain but of course, there are other options if you don’t want to do the full hike (the second option is our FAVOURITE).
+This 4-day trek starts in Cusco and finishes at Machu Picchu Mountain, but of course, there are other options if you don’t want to do the full hike (the second option is our favorite).

 By Train and Bus

-The easiest way to organise transport yourself is by taking the Inca Rail and bus combi ticket from Cusco to Machu Picchu, this will about approximately 150$ for the round trip.
+The easiest way to organise transport yourself is by taking the Inca Rail and bus combi ticket from Cusco to Machu Picchu, this will cost approximately $150 for the round trip.

 Machu Picchu Mountain can be visited year-round, but the best times to visit are April and October.
 During this period, you will have great chances of seeing clear skies with fewer crowds around than usual.

-The rainy season in Peru is from November to March, so if you plan on visiting during these months, make sure you take appropriate rainwear and, of course, a good camera.
+The rainy season in Peru is from November to March, so if you plan on visiting during these months, make sure you take appropriate rainwear and walking shoes.

 Entrance Fees